-The City will implement the PLDP to achieve its foregoing purposes SUSMP.
-Although the current permit does not specifically through the state that the PLDP is to be implemented through the SUSMP (see Appendix A at the end of this section), Regional Board staff has interpreted the permit to mean that SUSMP provisions are in effect.
+The City will implement the PLDP to achieve its foregoing purposes through the SUSMP.
+Although the current permit does not specifically state that the PLDP is to be implemented through the SUSMP (see Appendix A).
+Regional Board staff has interpreted the permit to mean that SUSMP provisions are in effect.
 The SUSMP offers several advantages.
 To begin with, many developers in Los Angeles County are accustomed to the SUSMP.
-The SUSMP has been the instrument for implementing Development Planning requirements required under the previous permit (from 2002 to present).
-The SUSMP not only implements post-construction runoff mitigation control requirements, source controls, and use-specific structural and nonstructural BMPs, but also provides a predictable and standardized plan developers can use to report compliance to permittees.
+The SUSMP has been the instrument for implementing Development Planning Program requirements required under the previous permit (from 2002 to present).
+The SUSMP not only implements post-construction runoff mitigation control requirements, source controls, and use-specific structural and non-structural BMPs, but also provides a predictable and standardized plan developers can use to report compliance to permittees.
 Further, it can easily be revised to implement PLDP requirements under the current MS4 permit.